 An option to making financial arrangements for some cases is to serve community service.
 This can pay off fines at the rate of $10 per hour of community service performed.
 This is a new option that the courts can use in some circumstances.
 Allowing this is somewhat rare for courts, which prefer financial payments.
 Restitution costs can never be paid in this manner.

-If you have DUI or criminal charges against you in Arizona, you need the help of the DUI criminal defense lawyers of the Law Offices of David Michael Cantor.
-The experienced attorneys of the Law Offices of David Michael Cantor will provide you with a free initial case analysis to determine whether the charges against you or associated fees can possibly be reduced or dismissed.
+If you have DUI or criminal charges against you in Arizona, you need the help of the DUI criminal defense lawyers of DM Cantor.
+The experienced attorneys of the DM Cantor will provide you with a free initial case analysis to determine whether the charges against you or associated fees can possibly be reduced or dismissed.
 Call 602.307.0808 for your consultation with an experienced DUI criminal defense attorney now.

 Fill out the form below to recieve a free and confidential intial consultation.